fireship-io/fireship.io/hugo/content/tags/cloud-functions/_index.md

 ---
 title: Cloud functions
-description: Cloud functions is a serverless service that helps you run code by triggers like database events(new data created),auth(new user was created) etc.
+description: Cloud functions is an event-driven serverless compute platform that helps you run code on triggers like database write, auth events, storage uploads, and more.
 link: https://firebase.google.com/docs/functions/
 ---